- Latin America

 - Video Library

-Mobile Phone Apps You Need to Live in China
+Mobile Phone Apps You Need for Living & Teaching English in China

 In China, everything you could possibly wish to do can be done using your smart phone.
 Therefore, having the right mobile apps can be a life saver if you want to experience life in China conveniently, and can help you to get around efficiently.
 I can recall countless different occasions when having the right mobile app helped me to bridge the language barrier and prevented me from getting lost in a new city.
 In this way, I can honestly say that having the essential mobile apps and a decent cellphone is crucial for life teaching English in China.